Moms Mabley

-Loretta Mary Aiken (March 19, 1894 – May 23, 1975), known by her stage name Jackie "Moms" Mabley, was an American stand-up comedian and actress.
-Mabley began her career on the theater stage in the 1920s and became a veteran entertainer of the Chitlin' Circuit of African-American vaudeville.
+Loretta Mary Aiken (March 19, 1897 – May 23, 1975), known by her stage name Jackie "Moms" Mabley, was an American stand-up comedian and actress.
+Mabley began her career on the theater stage in the 1920s and became a veteran entertainer of the Chitlin' Circuit of black vaudeville.
 Mabley later recorded comedy albums and appeared in films and on television programs including The Ed Sullivan Show and The Smothers Brothers Comedy Hour.

 Early life

-Loretta Mary Aiken was born in Brevard, North Carolina, on March 19, 1894.
+Loretta Mary Aiken was born in Brevard, North Carolina, United States.
 She was one of 16 children born to James Aiken and Mary Smith, who had married in 1891.
-Her father owned and operated several successful businesses, while her mother kept house and took in boarders.
+Her father owned and operated several successful businesses, and took in boarders.

 Her childhood was tumultuous.
-Aiken gave birth to two children resulting from her being raped at age 11, by an elderly black man, and at age 13, by a white sheriff.
-Both children were placed for adoption.
+Aiken gave birth to two children resulting from being raped at the age of 11, by an elderly black man, and at the age of 13, by a white sheriff, Chet Kilpatrick.
+Both her children were placed for adoption.

 Career

 Early career

-At the encouragement of her grandmother, Aiken ran away at age 14 to Cleveland, Ohio, joining a traveling vaudeville-style minstrel show starring Butterbeans and Susie, where she sang and entertained.
+At the encouragement of her grandmother, Aiken ran away at the age of 14 to Cleveland, Ohio, joining a traveling vaudeville-style minstrel show starring Butterbeans and Susie, where she sang and entertained.
 In 1909, a year after Aiken left, her father was killed when a fire engine exploded while he was volunteering as a firefighter.
 Her mother took over the family's primary business, a general store.
 She was killed a few years later, run over by a truck while returning home from church on Christmas Day.

-Aiken adopted the stage name Jackie Mabley, borrowing the name of an early boyfriend, Jack Mabley, who was also a performer.
+Told by her brother she "was a disgrace to the Aiken name because ... stage women wasn't nothing but prostitutes", Aiken adopted the stage name Jackie Mabley, borrowing the name of an early boyfriend, Jack Mabley, who was also a performer.
 She remarked in a 1970 Ebony interview that he had taken so much from her, the least she could do was take his name from him.